Ultz/VulkanBook-Old/chapter3/2-intro_to_vectors.md

 vec4 vec(0.0f, 0.0f, 0.0f, 0.0f);
 ```

-Vectors can be of any size, but in graphics programming, only vectors of lengths 2 to 4 are commonly used, so those are the only ones included in GLM.
+Vectors can be of any size, but in graphics programming, only vectors of sizes 2 to 4 are commonly used, so those are the only ones included in GLM.

 Mathematic notation for vectors is as follows: